bensutherland/ms_oyster_popgen/README.md

 Count how many reads are in read input file
 `awk '{ print $2 }' 04-all_samples/reads_per_sample_table.txt | paste -sd+ - | bc`

-Note (#todo) - make sure this is being done on only the samples that were used after removing samples with too few reads.
+Note: make sure to calculate this on only the samples used after removing those with too few reads.

 Evaluate total number of mappings
 `awk '{ print $2 }' 04-all_samples/mappings_per_sample_table.txt | paste -sd+ - | bc`